Aantrreksh/sql-query/sqlref/sql_reference.md

 The syntax shows time series functions that require expressions, such as  `TS_MAP()`,  `TS_FILTER()`, `TS_SEGMENT_BY_ANCHOR()`, `TS_SEGMENT_BY_MARKER()`, `TS_SEGMENT_BY_DUAL_MARKER()`, `TS_FIND()`, and `TS_COUNT_ANCHOR()`.

-For more information on each function, see [Data processing functions](/docs/sql-query?topic=sql-query-data_processing_functions).
+For more information about each function, see [Data processing functions](/docs/sql-query?topic=sql-query-data_processing_functions).

 #### Example - time series
 {: #example-time-series}